The Best $1500 High-End Mini-ITX Gaming PC Build – March 2023

 Are you a gamer who wants extreme gaming capability in a tiny package?
 Then the $1,500 High-End Mini-ITX Gaming PC Build is for you!
 This system takes up barely 1/3 the space of a typical gaming tower while packing in the same performance, making it perfect for gaming on the go or in your living room.
 In other words, despite its compact size, the $1,500 Mini-ITX Gaming PC Build is a totally legit high-end gaming PC, the equal of massive PCs that cost the same or more!

-Also on the build list is 32GB of speedy DDR5-6000 RAM, along with a quick 1TB PCIe solid-state drive.
-The build comes together in the compact SilverStone SG16 chassis and uses a 120mm liquid cooler that maximizes the system’s cooling performance.
+Also on the build list is 32GB of speedy DDR5-6000 RAM, along with a quick 1TB PCIe Gen 4 solid-state drive.
+The build comes together in the compact SilverStone SG16 chassis and uses a 120mm liquid cooler to maximize the system’s cooling performance.
 Finally, feeding this system is a quiet, efficient 650W power supply.
-Learn more about building in the SG16 case in our full review below.
+Learn more about building in the SG16 case in our full review.

 Parting Thoughts